ncarrillo/xanite/README.md

   Using OpenGL and GLFW, the emulator provides high-quality graphics rendering for a better gaming experience.

 - **Customizable Settings**:
-  - You can adjust the FPS up to 60 to ensure smooth gameplay.
+  - 60 frames per second (FPS) with fluid and seamless gameplay.
   - VSync toggle for improved visual quality.

 - **Hardware Detection**: